Non-profit Legal Structures

 Disadvantages:

-Often more complicated and/or expensive to set up (and operate) – a CLG comes into existence when registered by Companies House but must subsequently register with the Charity Commission.
+Often more complex and costly to set up and operate – a CLG comes into existence when registered by Companies House but must subsequently register with the Charity Commission.

-Must have over £5,000 a year income to register as a charity.
+Must have over £5,000 annual income to register as a charity.

-Must use accruals accounting no matter how much income it receives.
+Must use accruals accounting regardless of how much income it receives.

-Two regulators – the Charity Commission & Companies House.
+Two regulators – the Charity Commission and Companies House.